 There is no dedicated parking space.
 Guests can just park their motorbikes in front of the warung or restaurants.
 No parking for cars except for a few spaces in front of the Jimbaran restaurant.
 ATMs within 100 meters nearby just in case visitors run out of cash.
 Furniture such as tables and chairs are really basic.
 Be prepared for the most authentic street food experience.

 How To Get To Nakula Night Market

 Nakula Night Market location is only one minute walk from Dream Museum Zone Bali.
-It’s also close to Double Six Beach.
-Only within 5 minutes of walking distance.
+It’s also close to 66 beach, within 5 minutes walking distance.
 If visitors opt for not walking at all.
-Rental scooter is the most efficient transport mode.
+The rental scooter is the most efficient transport mode.
 Rent one from any rental around Kuta.

 Address & Location

 The night market is located in Jl.
 Nakula No.57, Legian, Badung, Bali 80361.